-(Note that I applied for a business visa for India as I’m running 2020 India tours, so my screenshot asks for my business card, you won’t be asked for this if you’re applying for a tourist visa.)
+(Note that I applied for a business visa for India as I run tours in India, so my screenshot asks for my business card, you won’t be asked for this if you’re applying for a tourist visa.)

 Page 8 asks you to confirm the details you have entered so far.

 Page 9 is where you complete the online Indian visa payment.